 Load balanced real servers can be located in any availability zone within the region.
 For servers that are located in a different zone to the load balancer, simply ensure that the routing of the associated subnet is modified to include a default route (0.0.0.0/0) who's target is set to be the ENI on the load balancer.
 This is exactly the same approach for servers that are located in different subnets within the same zone.
-Please refer to configuration examples 4~% 6 on pages 3~% and 3~% respectively for details on setting this up.
+Please refer to Configuration Example 4 & Configuration Example 6 for details on setting this up.

-It's also possible to place one load balancer instance in AZ-1 and a second instance in AZ-2, then create a Primary/Secondary HA pair.
-Please refer to pages 7 and 48 for more information.
+It's also possible to place one load balancer instance in AZ-1 and a second instance in AZ-2, then create a Primary 1/Primary 2 HA pair.
+Please refer to Deployment Concepts - Dual Availability Zones and Configuring HA Using 2 Instances across Availability Zones for more information.